SeriousOldMan/Simulator-Controller/README.md

 ### Main features

   - Connect all your external controller, like button boxes, to one single center of control
     - Define an unlimited number of collections of functions and actions, call modes, for your controller.
-Switch between modes simply by pushing a button or switch a toggle on your controller
+Switch between modes simply by pushing a button or switch a toggle on your controller.
+Here is an example of several layers of functions and actions cobined in five modes:

 	![](./Resources/DocumentationImages/Button%20Box%20Layout.png)